ibn-salem/paralog_regulation/README.md

 ## Downloading of ENSEMBL data

-The next step after retiving external annnotation data is to download paralog paris from ENSEMBL database from within R using the `biomaRt` package.
+The next step after retiring external annotation data is to download paralog gene pairs from ENSEMBL database from within R using the `biomaRt` package.
 This is implemented in the R script [`R/data.ensembl.R`](R/data.ensembl.R)

 Similar the parsing of expression and Capture Hi-C data is implemented in the scripts [`R/data.expression.R`](R/data.expression.R) and [`R/data.captureHiC.R`](R/data.captureHiC.R), respectively.